expo/examples/with-graphql/README.md

 # GraphQL example

-An example of using a graphQL API in your Expo Router project.

-- create a graphQL api in your React Native codebase as an [API route](https://docs.expo.dev/router/reference/api-routes/)
-- automatic type generation with [gql.tada](https://gql-tada.0no.co/)
-- use the API in your frontend code
-- deploy it to EAS Hosting (for production use in your React Native app, website or both)
+This is an example of setting up a graphQL server in an Expo Router [API route](https://docs.expo.dev/router/reference/api-routes/) and using it in the app and web code.
+The example also includes automatic type generation powered by [gql.tada](https://gql-tada.0no.co/).

 ## Tools used
 - [GraphQL Yoga](https://the-guild.dev/graphql/yoga-server) - graphQL server
-- [URQL](https://github.com/urql-graphql/urql) - graphQL client (you also use [Apollo Client](https://www.apollographql.com/docs/react) if preferred)
+- [URQL](https://github.com/urql-graphql/urql) - graphQL client ([Apollo Client](https://www.apollographql.com/docs/react) can also be used if preferred)
 - [GraphQL Codegen](https://the-guild.dev/graphql/codegen) - for introspection
 - [gql.tada](https://gql-tada.0no.co/) - for type generation
 - [Expo Router API Route](https://docs.expo.dev/router/reference/api-routes/) - for server-side code